 West Maui is actually one of the prettiest parts of Maui, with the West Maui Mountains rising up in the background offering some amazing hiking trails, it has some of the best beaches on the island (if you don’t mind the crowds) and you’re close to the famous Honolua Bay and all that’s going on in Lahaina and Ka’anapali.

-A Few Reasons You May Not Like It
+Cons: A Few Reasons You May Not Like It

 Alas, even though West Maui is pretty great, it’s not perfect.
 I hinted before at the crowds, but to me, that’s really the worst part about the West side.
 The beautiful beaches are the most crowded on the island, and while I love me some people watching, most of the time I like to be away from the crowds.
 Also, while there’s a lot to do on the West side, which means it’s pretty built up.
 Which can be good and bad.
 Unfortunately, the bad can be tacky tourist shops and plenty of strip malls.
 There are more places to eat, but many of them seem to lack quality.
 All of that aside, a major consideration for me is how far the West side is from everything else.
 Doing Haleakala?
 It’s a hike.
 Road to Hana?
 Same thing.
 Anything on the north shore or upcountry?
 You’ll have to drive a ways.
 The good news…Maui is beautiful, so you may not mind the drive.

-Why You Should Stay in South Maui
+Pros: Why You Might Like South Maui

 Well hello, South Maui!
 While not as popular or well known as the West side, the South shores of Maui are pretty darn great.
 This side of the island stays even drier and sunnier than the West side (hence why they’ve starting building it up more).
 The beaches in South Maui are way less crowded and quite a bit more accessible than those on the West side (more parking and better marked).
 Most of the beaches in Kihei you can see from the road!
 I think South Maui has it all.
 Kihei is a sizable beach town with plenty of places to eat and things to do (this is the hub of Maui surf lessons) and it’s not very expensive.
 Most of your accommodation options in Kihei will be condos (some not super new) and while most aren’t right on the beach, the steep price break can be worth a quick walk across the street to get to the beach.